abigailtay/CDA_REU/README.md

-# CDA_REU

-**JEPA Image Segmentation for Cattle Images**
+# JEPA Image Segmentation for Cattle Images

-This repository contains resources and code for applying Joint Embedding Predictive Architecture (JEPA) to the task of image segmentation with cattle images.
-The goal is to segment individual cattle from images using modern self-supervised learning techniques and computer vision.
+This repository contains code and resources for applying **Joint Embedding Predictive Architecture (JEPA)** to cattle image segmentation.
+The project explores self-supervised learning to segment individual cattle from images, aiming to improve animal monitoring and research.

 ## Project Overview

-- Leverages JEPA, a self-supervised deep learning architecture, to learn useful cattle representations from unlabelled images.
+- Uses **JEPA** for self-supervised feature learning from unlabeled cattle images.
-- Focuses on segmenting cattle silhouettes and parsing image regions for downstream animal health and behavior research.
+- Segments cattle silhouettes and regions for downstream health and behavior analysis.
-- Applies computer vision pipelines for dataset loading, image pre-processing, and mask generation on annotated cattle datasets.

-## How It Works

-1. **Dataset Preparation:**
-   - Images of cattle (JPEG/PNG) are loaded and optionally augmented for robust training.
-   - Ground truth segmentation masks specify the cattle regions in each image.
-2. **Model Architecture:**
-   - Utilizes JEPA for feature learning.
-   - Segmentation head predicts pixel-level masks, locating cattle in new images.
-3. **Training & Evaluation:**
-   - Model is trained with typical image segmentation objectives (Dice, IoU, Cross-Entropy).
-   - Includes scripts for model validation and metrics visualization.
+- Implements a three-stage pipeline: pretraining, segmentation, and evaluation.

+## Model Architecture & Methods
+- **Encoder:**
+  - ResNet18 and Vision Transformer (ViT) backbones are used for JEPA pretraining.
+  - The encoder learns to predict masked image representations from unmasked context, using thousands of colormap-converted depth images.
+- **Decoder:**
+  - A lightweight U-Net-style decoder is trained on a small labeled subset, mapping encoder features to segmentation masks.
+- **Ablation Study:**
+  - ResNet18-JEPA achieved high in-distribution accuracy (Dice up to 0.98, IoU 0.975), but overfit to training conditions and dropped sharply on out-of-distribution (OOD) data.
+  - ViT-JEPA required more data, but showed better OOD stability (IoU ~0.89).
+  - CBAM attention and skip connections improved generalization and fine structure recovery, but data diversity was most critical.

+## Training & Evaluation
+- **Objectives:** Dice, IoU, and Cross-Entropy loss for segmentation.
+- **Validation:** Results are preliminary; current models perform well on same-day test sets but generalize poorly to new environments, breeds, or lighting.
+- **Preprocessing:** Ongoing improvements in image augmentation and normalization are being tested to boost robustness.

 ## Features

-- JEPA-based learning for cattle segmentation
+- JEPA-based self-supervised learning for cattle segmentation
-- Code & scripts for training, evaluation, and prediction
+- Support for ResNet and ViT backbones
-- Utilities for data loading, augmentation, and mask visualization
+- Scripts for training, evaluation, and mask visualization
-- Sample annotated data and trained model checkpoints (if available)
+- Sample annotated data and model checkpoints (if available)

 ## Technologies Used
 - Python, PyTorch
-- JEPA model architecture
+- JEPA, U-Net, ResNet18, Vision Transformer (ViT)
-- Computer vision libraries: OpenCV, torchvision
+- OpenCV, torchvision

 ## Future Work

-- Expand dataset with more farm environments and breeds
+- Expand dataset with more farms, breeds, and time points to improve generalization
+- Enhance preprocessing and augmentation pipelines
 - Integrate instance segmentation and fine-grained mask output
-- Link segmentation to behavioral/health analysis (e.g., movement tracking)
+- Link segmentation to behavioral and health analytics

----

-Please open issues or pull requests for questions and contributions.
+***

+**Note:** Results are preliminary and subject to change as preprocessing and data diversity are improved.
+For questions or contributions, please open an issue or pull request.